-Pouring water on an Induction Motor may stop it working.
+Pouring water on an Induction Motor may stop it working, which can be monitored with IOT.

 The coil windings are located inside the metal case of the induction motor, and are what generates a magnetic field, which makes the motor turn.